As responsible pet owners, it is our job to keep our pets safe and happy in all situations, including holidays and special events.

 4. Do some poison control

 It is great fun to distribute candy and chocolate to trick or treaters, but the reality of it is that both of these treats can be highly toxic for dogs and cats.
 Chocolate contains theobromine, and sugar free candy contains xylitol, both of which can cause serious stomach upsets and even be fatal if ingested in large amounts.
+Plus, sweets and chocolates often come in plastic wrappers - which can be highly dangerous if ingested.
 Just to be safe, make sure all of your Halloween treats are well out of reach from your pet.

 5. Ensure they have proper identification